danielharrell/open-eyes-lect-2017-18/Open.md

 # Part One {#one}

-If we take this question seriously, then just about every case of being open can seem like a case of being closed---our own way of being open most of all.
-But to start with a simpler case, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
+If we take this question seriously, then just about every case of being open can start to look like a case of being closed---our own way of being open most of all.
+But to begin with a simpler case, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
 What would it mean *to get* the jar opened?